Jcbnunez/BarnacleZonation/README.txt

-Scripts will be added upon publication
+Scripts and data will be added upon publication

 cheers